-This article originally appeared in the Mail & Guardian, 11 August 2016
+This article was originally written for the Mail & Guardian

 By Rebecca Davis

 I think it’s an exciting moment,” says Sonke Gender Justice’s Dean Peacock of the state of gender activism in South Africa.

 The silent protest staged by four young female activists during President Jacob Zuma’s speech at the Independent Electoral Commission (IEC) headquarters in Pretoria on Saturday put antirape messaging firmly in the spotlight.
 Peacock believes it’s a reflection of an increasing vitality among young South Africans who are no longer prepared to stay silent about gender inequality.

 “Along with #RhodesMustFall and #FeesMustFall has come #PatriarchyMustFall,” he says.
 “Activism is shifting out of the traditional NGO [nongovernmental organisation] sector.
 The last year and a bit has seen a resurgence of quite militant, fierce, unapologetic activism.”

 The time could not be any riper for such a development.
 NGOs working on gender have played a vital role in filling the gaps left by the government’s approach, but many of these organisations are battling to stay afloat.
 “Gender NGOs have struggled over the past five years with funding difficulties and, frankly, fatigue,” says Peacock.